Contents

 architecture, providing both high-performance data access as well as scalability.

 Datasets store data in a disconnected cache.
-The structure of a dataset is
+The structure of a dataset is similar

 Two Step Process

-Updating a data source via a dataset is a two-step process.
+Updating a data source via a dataset is a

-records, changed records, or deleted records.
+information — new records, changed records, or deleted records.

-If you are updating a data source (such as a database), the
+If you are updating a data source (such as a

-source.
+data source.
 That is, the process of updating the dataset does not also write the changes

 through to an underlying data source; you must explicitly perform this second